-Our definite-lived intangible assets have a carrying value of \$42.1 million as of December 31, 2014.
-These assets include product rights for the 31 previously marketed generic products we acquired from Teva, product rights for our branded products Lithobid and Vancocin, fully amortized product rights for Reglan and a generic product, and the Teva license related to our male testosterone gel.
-These intangible assets were recorded at fair value and are stated net of accumulated amortization.
+Our definite-lived intangible assets have a carrying value of \$66.4 million as of December 31, 2015.
+These assets include ANDAs for a total of 54 previously marketed generic products we acquired in 2014 and 2015, product rights for our branded products Lithobid and Vancocin, the NDA for our male testosterone gel product, marketing and distribution rights related to the IDT Australia Limited agreement, and fully amortized product rights for Reglan and a generic product.
+These intangible assets originally were recorded at fair value for business combinations and at relative fair value based on the purchase price for asset acquisitions and are stated net of accumulated amortization.

-The rights and licenses are amortized over their remaining estimated useful lives, ranging from two to 11 years, based on the straight-line method.
+The ANDAs, NDAs, and rights are amortized over their remaining estimated useful lives, ranging from seven to 11 years, based on the straight-line method.
 The estimated useful lives directly impact the amount of amortization expense recorded for these assets on a quarterly and annual basis.

 In addition, we test for impairment of definite-lived intangible assets when events or circumstances indicate that the carrying value of the assets may not be recoverable.
 Judgment is used in determining when these events and circumstances arise.
 If we determine that the carrying value of the assets may not be recoverable, judgment and estimates are used to assess the fair value of the assets and to determine the amount of any impairment loss.
-No events or circumstances arose in 2014 that would indicate that the carrying value of any of our definite-lived intangible assets may not be recoverable.
+No events or circumstances arose in 2015 that would indicate that the carrying value of any of our definite-lived intangible assets may not be recoverable.